Newborn head molding is an abnormal head shape that results from pressure on the baby's head during childbirth.

 Graham JM, Sanchez-Lara PA.
 Vertex birth molding.
 In: Graham JM, Sanchez-Lara PA, eds.
 Smiths' Recognizable Patterns of Human Deformation.
 4th ed.
 Philadelphia, PA: Elsevier; 2016:chap 35.

-Lissauer T. Physical examination of the newborn.
+Lissauer T, Hansen A. Physical examination of the newborn.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
-Fanaroff and Martin's Neonatal-Perinatal Medicine: Diseases of the Fetus and Infant.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 29.
+Fanaroff and Martin's Neonatal-Perinatal Medicine.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 28.

 Walker VP.
 Newborn evaluation.
 In: Gleason CA, Juul SE, eds.
 Avery's Diseases of the Newborn.
 10th ed.
 Philadelphia, PA: Elsevier; 2018:chap 25.